 Common Name: Yellow Avens

-Geum aleppicum is a Perennial up to 0.60 metres tall.
+Geum aleppicum is a perennial plant that can grow up to 0.60 metres tall.

 It has edible and medicinal uses.